Badaboopie/SimpleTurnBasedGame/README.md

 # SimpleTurnBasedGame
-A simple Turn Based Game made in C #
+A simple Turn Based Game made in C # by Gabriel Dominic A. Dicar

+To Run the Game Simply Run the Program.exe file.